nautobot/nautobot-app-golden-config/docs/navigating-sot-agg.md

 ```python
 PLUGINS_CONFIG["nautobot_golden_config"]["sot_agg_transposer"] = "nautobot_golden_config.transposer.transposer"
 ```
-The path described must obviously be within the Python path of your worker.
+The path described must be within the Python path of your worker.
 It is up to the operator to ensure that happens.

 # Config Context